YOU SHOULDA WORN A HAT

 Everyone has probably experienced it.
 Something goes terribly wrong, and the numbskull responsible for the mishap refuses to step up.
 Instead, he or she points at you, and finds a reason it’s all your fault.

 It’s a Lucy Van Pelt moment.
-In one memorable Peanuts strip, When she was reprimanded for fighting with her little brother, the blanket-toting philosopher-kindergartner Linus, she pointed at him and argued, “It’s his fault.
+In one memorable Peanuts strip, Lucy was reprimanded for fighting with her little brother, the blanket-toting philosopher-kindergartner Linus.
+In response, she pointed at him and argued, “It’s his fault.
 He hit me back first.”

 Juries can be swayed by convincing variations of this theme, where the plaintiff is denigrated as somehow as liable or more liable for the accident than is the defendant.
 Sometimes it is true.
 But often it is not.
 It falls to the trial judge to regulate the flow of evidence to let the relevant stuff in while prohibiting material that might “inflame the passions” of the jury into reaching a verdict that is stupid.